MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/manage-vm.md

 Each Azure VM that uses the Windows Admin Center extension gets a public DNS record that Microsoft maintains in Azure DNS.
 We hash the record name with a salt to anonymize the VM's IP address when saving it in DNS - the IP addresses aren't saved in plain text in DNS.
 This DNS record is used to issue a certificate for Windows Admin Center on the VM, enabling encrypted communication with the VM.

-Connecting to Windows Admin Center deploys a virtual account in the administrators group, giving you full administrator access on your VM.
+Connecting an Azure VM to Windows Admin Center deploys a virtual account in the administrators group, giving you full administrator access on your VM.
 Access to your VM is controlled by the **Windows Admin Center Administrator Login** role in Azure.
-An Azure user with the Owner or Contributor roles assigned for a VM does not automatically have privileges to log into the VM.
+An Azure user with the **Owner** or **Contributor** roles assigned for a VM does not automatically have privileges to log into the VM.

 ## Troubleshooting